devnavneetkaur/Numeric-TextField/README.md

-# bassure_textfield
+# generic_textfield

-A new bassure textfield for both android and iOS which helps develeopers in creating numeric textfield.
+A new generic textfield for both android and iOS which helps develeopers in creating numeric textfield.

 ## Getting Started